Energy-efficient cloud computing technologies and policies for an eco-friendly cloud market

 The digitalization of society and economy is accompanied by a significant increase in the use of cloud computing services.
 Applications and technologies such as video streaming, social networking, big data or artificial intelligence require significantly increasing capacities in data processing, storage and transmission.

 The amount of data transmitted over the Internet is growing by about 30% annually.
 More and more data centers, some of them very large, are being built.
 New solutions in the area of industry 4.0 or autonomous driving are expected to significantly increase computing and storage capacities at the edges of the Internet in the future.
 In this context one speaks of Edge Computing.

-In a moderated stakeholder process, recommendations for action are developed for R&D policy, for public procurement and for minimum requirements and quality labels for energy-efficient cloud computing.
+Furthermore, a moderated stakeholder process was used to develop recommendations for action for R&D policy, for public procurement, and for minimum requirements and quality labels for energy-efficient cloud computing.